VIALabs-io/hello-erc721/README.md

 npx hardhat --network [network-name] mint-nft
 ```

 You will get the next available NFT.
 NFTs start at [chain-id]0000 so the first NFT minted on Polygon Testnet will be 800010000 and the next 800010001 etc..
+You can look up the chain ids in the [NPM package documentation](https://github.com/CryptoLinkTech/npm?tab=readme-ov-file#testnets).
+You can also look up the transaction on the testnet explorer to see the NFT details using your wallet address.

 ### Viewing NFT Details